What would you do if you don’t have any payments to make?

 I learned the lesson: cherish what you have, live in the moment and move forward.

-I am sharing my mother’s story with you because her story might be similar to your mother’s story.
+I am sharing my mother’s story with you because her story might not be similar to your mother’s story but it reminds you your story.

 Happiness and satisfaction always comes from the connections we build around our family.

-Ritual is what makes a family differentiated and unique.
+Ritual is what makes a family differentiated, unique, and memorable.

-We each nurture an essential creativity that evolves with sharing and listening to the rituals.
+We each nurture an essential quality that evolves with sharing and listening to the rituals.

-When we have rituals in the family, we pass on to our future generations, that help them to live their lives with dignity.
+When we have rituals in the family, we pass on to our future generations, that help them to live their lives with conviction.

 When I was in high school working on the farm, I used to daydream about the things that I didn’t have.